mrisher/smtp-sts/mta-sts.md

      recipients such metrics from an offline (and potentially easier-to-deploy) logs-analysis batch process.

-### Advantages of DANE when compared to SMTP STS
+### Advantages of DANE when compared to SMTP MTA-STS

 * Infrastructure: DANE may be easier for some providers to deploy.
-In particular, for providers who already support DNSSEC, SMTP STS would additionally require they host a HTTPS webserver and obtain a CA-signed X.509 certificate for the recipient domain.
+In particular, for providers who already support DNSSEC, SMTP MTA-STS would additionally require they host a HTTPS webserver and obtain a CA-signed X.509 certificate for the recipient domain.